trinsic-id/v2-sdk/docs/reference/services/trust-registry-service.md

 ### Unregister Issuers
-To unregister an entity, include the credential type, the did, and the ecosystem governance framework.
+To unregister an issuer, include the credential type, the did, and the ecosystem governance framework.
 The credential type will be unregistered from that issuer.

 === "Trinsic CLI"
     ```bash